If you have one or more mulberry trees in your backyard, you might be worried when you see your dog eat a few of them.

 Help Maintain Your Dog’s Ideal Weight

-Mulberries can help regulate glucose levels and reduce fatty acids in your dog’s body, which help your dog maintain their ideal weight.
+Mulberries can help regulate glucose levels and reduce fatty acids in your dog’s body, which helps your dog maintain their ideal weight.

 Build Healthy Bones